ravensgate-tux/Discordianism_ksc-en/README.md

 # Discordian Magick Archive

 Welcome to the "Discordian Magick Archive", a repository inspired by the spirit of Eris and POEE.
 Keepers of Sacred Chao (KSC) — an archive for collecting, studying, and sharing Discordian ideas and practices.

+This page is maintained by **ravensgate (KSC)** a.k.a. *Le Sorcier Inconnu*.

 > "The jest is true, the truth's a jest — and all the rest's a lovely mess." — Discordian maxim